 - Supermetrics is more lightweight but still aimed at users who are looking to combine several different data sources.
 Their pricing is steep for one data-source at €49 / month and only begins to make sense if you can take advantage of their Pro-plan which is €126 / month for 33 data sources.

-- Our Mailchimp Data Studio Connector is meant to be the lightest weight solution of all - our pricing starts at $6 / month (we have many other currency options as well) and we have a 14-day free trial.
+- Our Mailchimp Data Studio Connector is meant to be the lightest weight and cheapest solution of all - our pricing starts at $6 / month (we have many other currency options as well) and we have a 14-day free trial.
 We don’t move your data to our server the way Power My Analytics does and we aim to be more affordable than Supermetrics for people who have less complex data needs.
-One disadvantage compared to the others is that we don’t yet offer a free trial, but we do offer 30-day no questions asked refunds.

 Going forward in this article, we will show you how to connect your data with our Epilocal Mailchimp Data Studio Connector.

-Step 2: Get your License Key for the Epilocal Mailchimp Data Studio Connector
+Step 2: Get Your Free Trial for the Epilocal Mailchimp Data Studio Connector